 4.7 Notification of all General Meetings shall be circulated to all members of the Student Group (and, where the agenda for the General Meeting includes a matter of significance, to members of the Student Groups Committee and the Durham SU Board of Trustees) at least seven days in advance of the meeting date.
 Notices shall be given in writing, including by email where members have given their consent.
 For the purpose of this clause 4.7, a "matter of significance" shall include a proposal to amend this Constitution or a proposal to change the rights of the Student Group's members.

-4.8 Motions to be discussed should be presented to the Student Group Secretary not less than [five days] prior to the General Meeting unless the Committee agrees otherwise.
+4.8 Motions to be discussed should be presented to the Student Group Secretary not less than five (5) days prior to the General Meeting unless the Committee agrees otherwise.

 4.9 The Chair, or in their absence, the Vice-Chair (if any) shall chair the General Meeting.
 In the absence of the Chair and Vice-Chair, the members present at the General Meeting shall elect a chairperson from amongst themselves for that meeting.